Gaetano Caridi: Career

 The 2002–03 season proved to be a turning point for the 22-year-old Caridi.
 He agreed to sign for free with Mantova and proved instrumental to make telling passes as Mantova came close to promotion.
 In 2003–04 Caridi made 32 appearances, scoring 8 goals as Mantova earned promotion to Serie C1.

 In 2004–05 Mantova earned promotion to Serie B at their first attempt, with Caridi helping to create many of the goals with his technique and vision, as well as scoring 10 goals.
 Mantova finish fourth, losing a third consecutive promotion on playoffs to Torino, and Caridi scored 14 league goals in the process.
 In 2006–07 Caridi confirmed his qualities, scoring an impressive 11 goals in 35 matches, many of them coming from direct free kicks.

 In July 2010 he completed his move to Tuscan Serie B team U.S. Grosseto F.C.
 Caridi played his first match in pre-season friendly on 22 July.
 On 13 July 2012, Caridi joined newly promoted Serie B club F.C.
 Pro Vercelli 1892 on a free transfer.

 In January 2013 he signed an 18-month contract with Cremonese; since the summer of 2014 he returned to the military in the Mantova.

 Coaching career

 After retiring at the end of the 2018–19 season, F.C.
 Pro Vercelli 1892 announced on 11 July 2019, that Caridi would become the assistant manager of Alberto Gilardino for the club's first team.
 He followed Gilardino as his assistant also at Siena, throughout the 2020–21 Serie D and 2021–22 Serie C seasons; they were both dismissed from their jobs on 24 October 2021.

+After Gilardino's appointment as youth coach of Genoa, Caridi followed him as his assistant, both being successively promoted in charge of the first team following Alexander Blessin's dismissal; they ended the season leading Genoa to promotion to Serie A.